-This page outlines the structure we will use to report on our environment now and in the future.
+This page outlines the structure we use to report on our environment now and in the future.
 It has information on the domains, topics and indicators which make up the structure.

 Overview of the reporting structure